ruuda/tako/docs/configuration.md

 ### `PublicKey=`

-Public key used to verify image interity and authenthicity.
+Public key used to verify image integrity and authenthicity.
 The public key should be announced by the distributor of the image.
 Distributors can generate a key pair with [`tako gen-key`](tako-gen-key.md).